 The 11 Very Best Day Trips You Can Possibly Take In Virginia

 Living in Virginia means having access to some of the most beautiful landscapes, hiking trails, restaurants, and historic attractions along the East Coast.
 Yet sometimes, the choices can be overwhelming.
-If you’ve ever been asked, “What is there to do in Virginia?,” the following list offers some of the best day trips to enjoy in the state.
+If you’ve ever been asked, “What is there to do in Virginia?” the following list offers some of the best day trips to enjoy in the state.
 Depending on where you live, you’ll find that most of these are incredible destinations that you can reach on one tank of gas.
-The following list includes family-run farms, vineyards, ice cream shops, antique malls, hikes, adventure centers, and scenic routes.
+The following list of day trips in Virginia includes family-run farms, vineyards, ice cream shops, antique malls, hikes, adventure centers, and scenic routes.
+These are the best places to go in Virginia on a day trip!

 So whether you’re up for an exciting adventure or are in the mood for something a bit more relaxing, you’ll create some wonderful memories when you participate in any of the following excursions:

-Have you embarked on any of these day trips before?
-If so, we’d love to hear about your experiences!
+Have you embarked on any of these day trips in Virginia before?
+If so, we’d love to hear about your experiences in the comments below!

 What is there to do on a rainy day in Virginia?